 Dark is Netflix's current cult hit, a German fantasy and science-fiction story of time travel and fate.
 The third and final season has arrived, just in time for conspiracy theories fans to drive themselves around the bend looking for clues.
 But before you dive into Season 3, there are two previous seasons to tackle.
-So what happened in Dark Seasons 1 and 2?
-There's a lot to unpack.
+So what happened in ?
+There's Dark Seasons 1 and 2 a lot to unpack.

 The Nielsens include father Ulrich, mother Katharina, and their three children: Magnus, Martha, and Mikkel.
 Ulrich is a detective; Katharina is the local high school principal.
 Ulrich's parents, Tronte and Jana, had a second son, Mads, who disappeared in 1986.